We’ve all been there, peering into an open fridge wondering “is that still okay to eat?”

 Someone who doesn’t wash their hands after touching raw meat or poultry, and then goes on to touch other foods, transferring harmful bacteria such as E. coli and Campylobacter.

-On average, people in Scotland are committing 9 out of 20 of these ‘kitchen crimes’.
-But by making some small changes, you'll help us crack down on 'kitchen crime' and help you and your family avoid illness.
+By making some small changes, you'll help us crack down on 'kitchen crime' and help you and your family avoid illness.